mbuczko/cerber-oauth2-provider/README.md

 Cerber also normalizes scope requests, so when client asks for ```#{"photos" "photos:read"}``` scopes, it's been simplified to ```#{"photos"}``` only.

+Also, it's perfectly valid to have an empty set of scopes as they are optional in OAuth2 spec.
+On the other hand if any scopes have been defined, all client requests are validated against configuration.

 ### Configuration files

 When Cerber's system boots up, first it tries to find and load default edn-based confgurations which are simply resources available within a classpath.